cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/casbin.md

 #### WithUnauthorized

-`Unauthorized` defined the response body for unauthorized responses
+`Unauthorized` defined the response body for unauthorized responses.

 The function signature is as follows: